burak-yildizoz/CMPE487/workshop-4/README.md

 ### Group Members
-1. Burak Yılzdızöz
-2. Alperen Bağ
+1. Alperen Bağ
+2. Burak Yıldızöz

 ### Dependencies
-* Tested OS: Ubuntu 18.04, Raspbian
+* Tested OS: Ubuntu 18.04, Raspbian, Windows 10
 * Python3
 * Python dependencies can be installed using requirements.txt
-    2. inputimeout (pip)
+    1. inputimeout (pip)

 ### OS
-This program works on Linux.
-(It was tested on Ubuntu 18.04 and Raspbian) We assumed that ```hostname -I``` will return the local IPv4 address, otherwise the program won't work.
+This program works on both Linux and Windows.
+(It was tested on Ubuntu 18.04, Raspbian and Windows 10)

+In Linux, ```hostname -I``` will return the IP address of Hamachi, if available.
+But the IP should be written in the code in Windows for Hamachi.
 ```
 > hostname -I
 192.168.1.111 ...